 Police and Crime Commissioner (the PCC) - an elected representative charged with securing efficient and effective policing of a police area in England and Wales.
-The elections were on 15 November 2012, and the successful candidate took up office on 22 November 2012.
-PCCs replaced the now abolished Police Authorities.
+PCCs replaced the now abolished Police Authorities from 2012.

 Police Act 1996 - An Act of the Parliament of the United Kingdom which defined the current police areas in England and Wales, constituted the Police Authorities for those areas (now superseded by PCCs), and set out the relationship between the Home Secretary and the English and Welsh territorial police forces.